 MORE INFO: Website || Bandcamp || Soundcloud || Facebook || Twitter

-I’ll go ahead and start with what needs to be said first: yes, they do sound like the Japanese post-rock titans, Mono.
+To start with what needs to be said first: yes, they do sound like the Japanese post-rock titans, Mono.
 Pretty much so.
 But interestingly enough, they sound at least as good as, if not better than, Mono’s recent output.
-Their 2013 debut full-length “On the Eternal Boundary” is a roller coaster of deep emotions.
+Their 2013 debut full-length “On the Eternal Boundary” covers a lot of emotional ground.
 The production is solid, and their orchestral composition is quite captivating.
-Archaique Smile isn’t exactly reinventing the wheel, but they still present one of the finest displays of the characteristic post-rock sound with their debut.
-I can’t wait to hear what’s next to come from them.
+Archaique Smile isn’t exactly reinventing the wheel, but they still presented one of the finest displays of the characteristic post-rock sound with their debut.

 Unconventional is the closest word to accurately describe what Boris has been about.
 It’s been 20 years since this mindblowing experimental metal trio released their debut studio album “Absolutego”, and for all these years they’ve not settled for anything other than pushing the boundaries of what’s possible and acceptable in music.

 Throughout their career, the band has played in so many different styles—mostly varieties of rock and metal (doom, sludge, stoner, noise, post), but also drone, ambient, shoegaze, and even electropop—which makes it difficult for newcomers to approach their vast catalog (Spend some time on the albums “Flood”, “Pink”, and “Attention Please” respectively and you’ll see).
-But, looking back on their musical decisions and journey, here is what Boris would probably have to say on that, and that is what I like about them.
+But, looking back on their musical decisions and journey, here is what Boris would probably have to say on that.

 With 22 studio albums, 6 live albums, 13 split recordings, and an equally long history of collaborations (notably with Japanese noise pioneer Merzbow, among others) to their name, you’ve probably heard of Boris at some point if you’re into metal or other heavy music.
 If they’ve slipped your mind or fell somewhere under your radar, this is another chance to hear some of the most alien, monstrous music created.